MRZER00/Projects-Udacity/Landing Page/README.md

 # Footer
 [(Back to top)](#table-of-contents)

-Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.
+Leave a star in GitHub and share this guide if you found this helpful.
 <!-- ![Footer](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT0l5b09b0zJOQ7U4UihJ5VV5NoktIjLu5Wrg&usqp=CAU) -->
 ![Footer](footer.gif)